Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Discussions

 and then proceeds with gradient ascent as $\vtheta_{t+1} = \vtheta_t + \alpha \hat{\vg}_{t,\mathtt{ZO\text{-}SGD}}$, where $\alpha$ is the learning rate.
 Researchers have shown that this version of the zeroth-order method converges to the stationary point with a convergence rate $\sqrt{d/T}$~\citep{NesSpo_17} when the learning rate and perturbation distance satisfy $\alpha = \mu = 1/\sqrt{dT}$.
 Some researchers also studied the zeroth-order sign gradient descent (\texttt{ZO-signSGD})~\citep{LiuCheChe_19} to achieve more robustness against adversarial attacks.
 This algorithm uses the same gradient estimator $\hat{\vg}_t$ as \texttt{ZO-SGD}, but only uses the sign of the gradient estimator to obtain the parameter for the next iteration, i.e., $\vtheta_{t+1} = \vtheta_t + \alpha \sign[\hat{\vg}_{t,\mathtt{ZO\text{-}SGD}}]$, where the sign operator here takes the sign of each entry and combine them into a vector in the same dimension as $\hat{\vg}_t$.
 The algorithm perturbs the current policy multiple times at each iteration, and achieves the same convergence rate as \texttt{ZO-SGD} if the number of perturbations is large.
 Variants of both algorithms have also been studied, such as variance-reduced gradient and ADMM~\citep{LiuKaiChe_18,LiuCheChe_18}.

-Our algorithm \texttt{ZSPO} is different from both approaches. \texttt{ZSPO} uses a different gradient estimator, which uses only the sign of the value function difference as follows:
+Our algorithm \texttt{Sign-SZPO} is different from both approaches. \texttt{Sign-SZPO} uses a different gradient estimator, which uses only the sign of the value function difference as follows:

 where the sign operates on scalars, where $\vv_t$ is sampled from a random normal distribution.
-Then, \texttt{ZSPO} uses classic ascent procedure to obtain the parameter for the next iteration $\vtheta_{t+1} = \vtheta_t + \alpha \hat{\vg}_{t,\mathtt{ZSPO}}$.
-It can be observed from our Corollary~\ref{cor:zspo} that when the panelists do not have a distinguishability limit and the sign of the value function is correct, i.e., $N\to\infty$ and $D\to\infty$, \texttt{ZSPO} achieves the same convergence rate as classic zeroth-order methods.
-However, \texttt{ZSPO} has multiple advantages.
-First, it only requires the sign of the value function to construct the gradient estimator, which is the reason it can be applied in our RLHF problem with an unknown link function.
+Then, \texttt{Sign-SZPO} uses a classic ascent procedure to obtain the parameter for the next iteration $\vtheta_{t+1} = \vtheta_t + \alpha \hat{\vg}_{t,\mathtt{Sign\text{-}SZPO}}$.
+It can be observed from our Corollary~\ref{cor:szpo} that when $N\to\infty$ and $D\to\infty$, \texttt{Sign-SZPO} achieves the same convergence rate as classic zeroth-order methods.
+However, \texttt{Sign-SZPO} has multiple advantages.
+First, it only requires the sign of the value function to construct the gradient estimator, which is the reason it can be applied in our preference-based RL problem with an unknown link function.
 In general, the sign is much easier to obtain than the full difference information.
 Second, it may be more suitable for distributed optimization settings since only the component related to the value function to be optimized is the sign information, which can be easily transmitted through channels since it only consists of a single bit.
 Moreover, since the gradient estimator is different from the classic zeroth-order stochastic gradient descent, we cannot directly use the smoothing function framework in~\citep{GhaLan_13} to prove its convergence, and therefore, a new framework is developed.
-In a nutshell, to the best of our knowledge, the \texttt{ZSPO} algorithm itself, without human feedback, is a novel contribution to the optimization literature.